 Mean Apparent magnitude in the integrated RVS band in the Vega scale.

-Intrinsic V-I color (Johnson-Cousins)
+Intrinsic V-I colour (Johnson-Cousins)

 Mean Absolute V (Johnson) magnitude